-It’s time to take a trip back to the Lake District for The A Word series two.
+It’s time to take a trip back to the Lake District for The A Word.
 With rolling hills and huge expanses of water, this location serves as the perfect backdrop to a story set in a small Cumbrian community where Paul and Alison Hughes are raising their seven-year-old autistic son Joe.

 But where exactly was it filmed?

 Filming locations: Where is The A Word set?

 This six-part drama series is set in a fictional Cumbrian town and was filmed in locations around the Lake District.
 That includes Keswick, Coniston, Thirlmere, Buttermere and Kendal.

 Keswick is a market town in the Lake District National Park.
 It has stunning lake scenery and is popular with serious walkers and climbers, seeing as it lies in the shadow of England’s fourth highest mountain – Skiddaw.

 Go further south and you’ll find Thirlmere, a reservoir occupying the site of a former natural lake with the Helvellyn Ridge on one side and plenty of fells on the other.
 To the east there’s the town of Kendal in the valley of the River Kent where plenty of series two filming took place.